AriFordsham/GHCWiki/dependent-haskell/phase1.md

 Once upon a time, I embarked on a mission to reduce imports of `TyCoRep`, instead aiming to export functions to make exposing `Type`'s innards unnecessary.
 This effort became `analyzeType` and `mapType`, both in `Type.hs`. `mapType` is a clear win, removing gobs of zonking code and making a relatively clean interface.
 See simplifications in TcHsSyn and TcMType.
 It's not clear if `analyzeType` is paying its weight though.
 I could easily undo this change.

 ## Tasks

+- Fully remove non-dependent GADT equalities.

+- Try to restore optimizations in zonking.

+- Check kind variables when determining whether or not a declaration has a CUSK.